The Lost City (2005 film)

+The Lost City is a 2005 American drama film directed and co-produced by Andy García.
+It stars García, Dustin Hoffman, Inés Sastre and Bill Murray.
+The film depicts the story of Fico Fellove, a wealthy nightclub owner in Havana and his family whose lives are disrupted by the Cuban Revolution.
+Attempting to remain apolitical, Fellove's family becomes divided when his brothers join the Marxist rebels in their fight against the Batista regime.

+The film was a passion project for García, who immigrated from Cuba to Miami at the start of Fidel Castro's rule, and had been trying to make the film for 16 years.
+It was filmed in the Dominican Republic instead of Cuba, as García was denied entry to the country due to his criticism of Castro.
+The film received generally negative reviews from critics, who criticized the screenplay, direction and the depiction of historical events.
+It bombed at the box office, making $4.4 million on a $9.6 million budget.

 Plot

-Fico Fellove is the owner of El Trópico, a swank nightclub in Cuba in 1958.
-He lives for his family and his music, while facing the harsh realities of Batista's dictatorial regime.
-His brother Ricardo becomes a revolutionary for Castro's rebel army, his brother Luis joins the student opposition, and his father Federico, a well-respected university professor, pushes for change by constitutional, peaceful means.
+Fico Fellove is the owner of El Trópico, a swanky nightclub in Cuba in 1958.
+He lives for his family and his music while facing the harsh realities of Fulgencio Batista's dictatorial regime.
+His brother Ricardo becomes a revolutionary for Fidel Castro's rebel army, his brother Luis joins the student opposition, and his father Federico, a well-respected university professor, pushes for change by constitutional, peaceful means.

-When Ricardo is arrested and threatened with execution, Fico calls upon an old prep school friend Castel, now a police captain, for help.
-Ricardo is released from jail, and Fico offers to help him go to Miami or New York City, but he instead joins a rebel column headed by Che Guevara.
+When Ricardo is arrested and threatened with execution, Fico calls on an old prep-school friend, Castel, now a police captain, for help.
+Ricardo is released from jail, and Fico offers to help him go to Miami or New York City, but instead, he joins a rebel column headed by Che Guevara.

-Fico is approached by Meyer Lansky, of New York's Genovese crime family, who wishes to open up a gambling room at El Tropico.
-As he intends for his club to remain a place of music, he turns down the offer.
-When a bomb later explodes at the club, killing Fico's star entertainer (who is also his lover), Fico assumes that Lansky is behind it.
+Fico is approached by Meyer Lansky, of New York's Genovese crime family, who wishes to open up a gambling room at El Trópico.
+He intends for his club to remain a place of music, so he turns down the offer.
+When a bomb explodes at the club, killing Fico's star entertainer (who is also his lover), Fico assumes that Lansky is behind it.
 However, in the increasingly unsettled climate, he cannot be certain.

 Luis becomes connected with a plot to seize the presidential palace, kill Batista, and restore democracy.
 The plot fails and most of the attackers are killed.
-Luis escapes but is killed later by Batista's secret police.
-At the urging of his mother, Fico tries to cheer up Luis’ distraught widow AuroraFico and Aurora fall in love.
+Luis escapes but is subsequently killed by Batista's secret police.
+At the urging of his mother, Fico tries to cheer up Luis's distraught widow, Aurora; Fico and Aurora fall in love.

 Castro's rebels seize power after Batista flees the country.
-Fidel Castro declares there will be no elections and Che Guevara oversees the arrests and summary execution of all those who supported the Batista regime.
+Fidel Castro declares there will be no elections, and Che Guevara oversees the arrests and summary execution of those who supported the Batista regime.
 Among those to be executed is Captain Castel.
 Fico asks Ricardo, now a high-ranking officer in the new regime, to return the favor that Castel once carried out to save Ricardo's life, but Ricardo does nothing to save him.